All Products

 • Example 2: Mask the last 3 characters and leave the remaining characters unmasked.

-In the Sample data text box, enter sample raw data (0 to 100 characters) and click Verify.
-The masked result is displayed in the Data Masking effect field.
+3. Verify the masking result.
+In the Sample data text box, enter up to 100 characters of sample raw data.
+Click Verify.
+The masked output appears in the Data Masking effect field.

-3. Click OK to create the data masking rule.
+4. Click OK to create the rule.

 Configure a whitelist for a data masking rule (dynamic data masking only)